Tsai-chia-hsiang/YOLO_LabelImg/readme.md

 # Yolov5 to LabelImg notation

-Using ```yolov5x``` to detect videos and then write all the frames and detected results in CreateML notation form.
+Using ```yolov5x``` to detect videos and then write all the frames and detected results in CreateML format.

 - It is for [LabelImg](https://pypi.org/project/labelImg/)